Employee appraisals: how to conduct effective performance reviews

 There’s no legal requirement to hold appraisals, but they’re a great tool for keeping your business moving in the right direction.

-They help in fostering the relationship between you and your staff.
-They let you see how employees are performing against set objectives and put new responsibilities in place.
+Appraisals help to strenghten the relationship between you and your employees.
+They let you see how people are performing against set objectives and put new responsibilities in place.
 And allow you to identify any need for training, spot new potential and discuss pay.